carlnorlen/fireDieoff/README.md

 # Datasets and R scripts used in "Recent fire history enhances semi-arid conifer forest drought resistance"
 ---

-These data sets and scripts allow for the creation of all figures and supplementary figures and tables cited in Norlen, C.A.; Hemes, K.S.; Wang, J.A.; Randerson, J.T.; Battles, J.J.; Tubbesing, C.L.; Goulden, M.L.
-(2024) "Recent fire history enhances semi-arid conifer forest drought resistance" Forest Ecology and management
+These data sets and scripts allow for the creation of all figures and supplementary figures and tables in the following manuscript.
+When using these data and script please cite the following manuscript.
+Norlen, C.A.; Hemes, K.S.; Wang, J.A.; Randerson, J.T.; Battles, J.J.; Tubbesing, C.L.; Goulden, M.L.
+(2024) "Recent fire history enhances semi-arid conifer forest drought resistance" Forest Ecology and Management.
+573 (2024): 122331. https://doi.org/10.1016/j.foreco.2024.122331

 ## Data Access
 The data sets required to create the figures are available in the following DRYAD repository:
 Norlen, C.A.; Hemes, K.S.; Wang, J.A.; Randerson, J.T.; Battles, J.J.; Tubbesing, C.L.; Goulden, M.L.
 (2024).
 "Recent fire history enhances semi-arid conifer forest drought resistance"" [Dataset].
-Dryad.
+Dryad. https://doi.org/10.5061/dryad.s4mw6m9f2

 ## Description of the data and file structure
 Shape File of USFS Ecological Subsections used to create Manuscript Figures 1a, S1